 MELON BALL.
 Monthly open mic; play your favorite song, tell a joke, act out a scene from a play.
 Performances should be suitable for all ages.
 Sign ups begin at 5:30p, first act goes on at 6p.
 6p—8p.
 Free

 DAVIS COMMUNITY CHURCH, FIRESIDE ROOM.
 Connect with other cultures, while connecting to other people Sunday nights.
 All levels are welcome.
-7p—9:30p.
-First time is free; $7
+First time is free!
+7p—9:30p. $7

 DAVIS SHAMBHALA MEDITATION CENTER.
 Enjoy a 75 minute align & flow class with Jeanne.
 All classes begin with a meditation and invite mindful movement through attention to breath and physical alignment.
 5:30p—6:45p. $15 cash or venmo only